JY-5/Audio-Player-Web-App/README.md

 3. NoSQL databases can scale horizontally, which is faster and cheaper for scaling than SQL databases, which are vertically scalable.
 4. SQL databases follow ACID properties (Atomicity, Consistency, Isolation, and Durability), whereas the NoSQL database follows the Brewers CAP theorem (Consistency, Availability and Partition tolerance) and BASE properties ( Basically Available, Soft state, Eventually Consistent).
 Since the comments on this app is for social networking or leisure, so it is acceptable for us to use NoSQL databases.
 We probably do not have to follow the highest standard for data integrity, based on our users' needs.
 5. NoSQL databases are easier for developers to implement.

-## Extra Notes
-1. I do not have time to the last feature - allow a user to read the comment along with the username on the timestamps as they hover over the overlaid thumbnails on the waveform.

-I would achieve it by storing all thumbnail locations in the canvas.
-When hover on the thumnails, I would use canvas to draw text box with the corresponding comment.